Doodokusu/Champions-League-Drawer/README.md

 It is a Python application that automatically selects the Champions League groups.

-It selects the groups by separating them according to the teams' countries and bags.
+It selects the groups by separating them according to the teams' countries and pots.

 It presents the results to the user with a simple interface written in Pygame.